 The two sides have agreed that the territories are viewed as a single territorial unit.
-They agree that issues related to sovereignty will be negotiated during talks on permanent status and that negotiations on the land issue during the interim period will take place without prejudice to territorial integrity; that is the territories will be treated as a whole even while the two sides negotiate the difficult issues of land ownership, registration, planning, zoning, usage and management.
+They agree that issues related to sovereignty will be negotiated during talks on permanent status and that negotiations on the land issue during the interim period will take place without prejudice to territorial integrity; that is the territories will be treated as a whole even while the two side negotiate the difficult issues of land ownership, registration, planning, zoning, usage and management, as well as other matters of law.
+The above is without prejudice to the land disposition in the permanent status negotiations.

-COOPERATION AND COORDINATION
+COOPERAITON AND COORDINATION

 The two sides will conclude agreements and establish agreed arrangements for cooperation and coordination in specific areas of mutual and common concern.
 These areas of cooperation and coordination will take into account the mutual needs of both sides.
 The two sides will also establish a joint committee to consider and deal with matters of common concern and to resolve outstanding problems that may arise between them.
+The two sides recognize the need as well as the desirability of discussing matters related to the two tracks - Israel/Jordan and Israel/Palestinians - or having Jordanian-connected aspects in the framework of the general meeting of the joint Jordanian-Palestinian delegation.